OnurKader/Projects/BATMAN/README.md

 # BATMAN

-#### Drawing the classis Batman Symbol using the equations found on [Desmos](https://www.desmos.com/calculator/dnzfajfpym "Graphing Calculator")
+#### Drawing the classic Batman Symbol using the equations found on [Desmos](https://www.desmos.com/calculator/dnzfajfpym "Graphing Calculator")